Liotella annulata

-Liotella annulata is a species of minute sea snail, a marine gastropod mollusc in the family Skeneidae.
+Liotella annulata is a species of small sea snail, a marine gastropod mollusc in the family Skeneidae.

 Description

 The diameter of the shell is 1.5 mm.
 The opaque white shell has a planorbiform shape.
 It is flattened above, rounded below, with somewhat distant longitudinal lamellae, above and below.
 Otherwise it is smooth.
 The umbilicus is wide.
 One of the ring-like lamellae forms the peristome.

 Distribution

 This marine species is endemic to Australia and occurs off South Australia and Tasmania.